Skip to content

 Name Supported Entities Description

-Charge Density Volume, Boundary This condition specifies the distribution of charge density $\rho$ in a volume, on a surface or along a line (wire).
+Charge Density Volume, Boundary This condition specifies the distribution of charge density $\rho$ in a volume, on a surface, or along a line (wire).

 Displacement Field Boundary This condition sets a specific value of the electric displacement field $\mathbf{D}$ at the selected boundary.